Cuvilliés Theatre: Architecture

 The theatre space is decorated in red and gold.
 The four floors, each with 14 loges enclose the ground floor in the shape of a horseshoe.

 Particularly noteworthy is the Electoral loge opposite the stage that extends from the second to third tier.
 It is supported by two figures of Atlas, which form the entrance.
 Above them are caryatids supporting the next level.
 Contemporary society division is reflected in the different features of different ranks: The Electoral loge is the artistic center of the room.
 The adjoining boxes in the first place, which was to be followed by the nobility, after and are richly decorated.
 This ornament is the second and third rank reduced gradually, where the gentry and the court officials took place.
 The relatively simply furnished ground floor was reserved for the urban aristocracy.

 Theatrical performances

 The theatre was inaugurated on 12 October 1753 with Ferrandini's opera Catone in Utica.
 Under Charles Theodore, Elector of Bavaria, the court theatre opened for public performances by 1795.
-Many operas were staged there by the Bavarian State Opera, including the premieres of Mozart's Idomeneo in 1781 and Carl Maria von Weber's Abu Hassan in 1811.
+Many operas were staged there by the Bavarian court opera, including the premieres of Mozart's Idomeneo in 1781 and Weber's Abu Hassan in 1811.
 In 1831 Ferdinand Raimund gave a guest performance.
 Ernst von Possart staged several Mozart operas in original version during the 1890s.
 The Residence Theatre has been also a stage for plays.
 It saw the first performance of Ibsen's Hedda Gabler in 1891.
 On 14 June 2008, the Cuvilliés Theatre re-opened with the premiere performance of a new production of Mozart's Idomeneo, staged by Dieter Dorn, conducted by Kent Nagano.